Your browser is out of date

-Our Medtronic deep brain stimulation (DBS) system for OCD* has technology and features that will make a difference for you now and into the future.
+Our Medtronic deep brain stimulation (DBS) system has technology and features that will make a difference for you now and into the future.
 Your doctor will recommend the right device for your needs.
-Learn about the Activa™ SC neurostimulator, which can deliver stimulation to one side of the brain through a lead (thin wire).
-Two stimulators are used to stimulate areas on both sides of the brain.
+Learn about the Activa® SC neurostimulator, which can deliver stimulation to one side of the brain through a lead (thin wire) for treatment of symptoms of essential tremor.

 The battery does not need to be recharged.
 The neurostimulator lasts 3 to 5 years on average, depending on the programmed settings.